cwarden45/HuGene_Expression_Template/README.md

-Template for normalization, QC, differential expression, and preparation of files for downstream analysis

 ### Acknowledgements ###

 Code developed when providing analysis support from the City of Hope Integrative Genomics Core with requests / suggestions from *Marc Baum* ([OCIS](http://www.oak-crest.org/); influence on early QC plots, but for processed Agilent expression data), *Yuan Yuan* (initial testing) and *Joo Song + Alex Herrera / Vanessa Jonsson / Wing-Chung “John” Chan* (parameterization of scripts; test signature predictions).